ObamaComp – The New 24-Hour Coverage

 Workers Compensation carriers would not look like or operate as they do now.
 Their actuaries would have to factor in many variables into a very complicated formula to be able to price the model, or would the Federal Insurance Office set the rates?
 How would the State Rating Bureaus or NCCI function within this type of arrangement?
 How would Self Insureds function and could companies opt out of the coverage?

 2020 update – The political landscape changed with the election of Donald Trump.
 Workers’ Compensation insurance will likely be self-regulated as it has been in the past.
-In other words, no Obamacomp in the near future.
+In other words, no Obamacomp soon.

 2021 update – The post-pandemic outlook remains the same for ObamaComp.
-Federalization of workers’ comp will not occur in the near future.
+Federalization of workers’ comp will not occur shortly.

 ©J&L Risk Management Inc Copyright Notice